Administrative Fellows Program

 The program provides up to a six-month period during which Fellows participate in selected meetings, learning activities, and program management, so that they are better equipped to handle the challenges of higher-education administration.
 Fellows may serve as ex officio members of a number of College committees, attend administrative meetings, and fulfill a special assignment related to individual career goals.
 The Fellows Program is intended to enhance the Fellow's capabilities and increase their potential for higher-level positions within the College or elsewhere in the University system.
 Although completion of an Earth and Mineral Sciences Administrative Fellowship in no way guarantees promotion to a higher-level position within the College or the University, it is intended that persons who complete the Program will have strengthened their ability to achieve career goals.

 During the fellowship period, the successful candidate will spend half-time with Fellowship activities and half-time serving in his or her current position, while continuing to receive a regular salary.
-Salary for the half-time spent in Fellowship activities will be provided by the Dean's Office.
-The work unit will provide half-salary for time the Fellow spends in regular work unit activities and make internal arrangements to cover the remaining half of the Fellow's regularly assigned duties.
+The work unit will make internal arrangements to cover the remaining half of the Fellow's regularly assigned duties.
 The starting dates of each fellowship may vary depending on the office and the Fellow's commitments.

 How to Apply